Contango Announces First Quarter 2021 Financial Results

 The Company reported Adjusted EBITDAX, a non-GAAP measure defined below, of approximately

-Revenues for the current quarter were approximately
+Revenues for the first quarter of 2021 were approximately

 Operating expenses for the three months ended